ajwills72/rmip/docs/pres.md

 Score: Use 1, 2, 3, 4, or 5.
 1 = Poor, 2 = Patchy, 3 = OK, 4 = Good, 5 = Excellent.

-Feedback: Write what and as much as you like, but don't use formatting (bold etc) and don't use carriage returns.
+Feedback: Write what and as much as you like, but don't use formatting (bold etc) and don't use carriage returns - just keep typing on a single line.

 Once the Module Leader receives files from all sessions, they moderate, and return overall grades and feedback to the students via email.
 The ML also uploads overall grade to the DLE.
 These processes are largely automated by R scripts.